tlh/workgroups.el/README.md

 will switch to the one leftward in the list.  `<prefix> 0` through `<prefix> 9` switch to the workgroup at that position in the workgroups list.
 Try switching between your workgroups now.

+### Morph

+After you've switched between workgroups, you'll notice that Workgroups displays an animation when switching between wconfigs, called "morph".
+Morph reuses whatever window-tree structure the two configs have in common, sliding in or wiping subwindows as necessary to complete the transformation.
+You can toggle it off and on with `<prefix> w` (`wg-toggle-morph`), or you can set the value of `wg-morph-on` to t or nil to turn it on or off permenently.

+There are a couple variables that determine the morphing speed.
+`wg-morph-hsteps` and `wg-morph-vsteps` control the number of columns and lines respectively that window boundaries move for each step of the morph animation.
+The defaults for these are a little low so you see what the morph is doing, so set them higher if you wish.
+Values less than 1 are invalid.

+`wg-morph-terminal-hsteps` and `wg-morph-terminal-vsteps` control the horizontal and vertical stepping in terminal frames.
+They are separate from the first two because Emacs' `redisplay` is usually significanly faster on local terminal frames, so the morph can happen too fast to see at values appropriate for GUI frames.
+If they are set, their values are used in terminal frames.
+If they are nil, the step values default to `wg-morph-hsteps` and `wg-morph-vsteps`.

 ### Base and Working Configs